Pat Healey

-Pat Healey (born December 20, 1985) is an American soccer coach and former soccer player who is currently the head coach and general manager of the Harrisburg Heat in the Major Arena Soccer League.
+Pat Healey (born December 20, 1985) is an American soccer coach and former player, who is currently coaching at Lady of Mt.
+Carmel.
+He was formerly the head coach and general manager of the Harrisburg Heat and played for the Baltimore Blast, both in the Major Arena Soccer League.

+Early life

+Healey, who was born in Baltimore, Maryland and grew up in Bel Air, Maryland, and attended Calvert Hall College High School.